-However, as I mentioned earlier, brands have caught on to it.
+However, as I was insinuating earlier, brands and big companies have already caught on to feminism and girl power working for their marketing strategies long before I was even born.
 They know that women will lap up the #SquadGoals BS and advertise their products quite fondly if it’s standing for our political message.
-I don’t see anything wrong with someone wanting to wear a shirt that says Girl Power though.
-I think that it’s cool if you want to wear it, I also think that some of the feminist inspired shirts that I’ve seen in TopShop are really cool, even if a bunch of fourteen year olds told Cosmopolitan that they’re “basic”.
+I don’t see anything wrong with someone wanting to wear a shirt that says Girl Power though if it’s a message that they truly do believe in.
+I think that it’s cool if you want to wear it to spread a message you’re fond of.
+I too, think that some of the feminist inspired shirts that I’ve seen in Topshop are really cool, even if a bunch of fourteen year olds told Cosmopolitan that they’re “basic.”

 High fashion has never been shy of letting its models walk down the catwalk in a chiffon shirt that exposes the models nipples, actually it’s seen as being quite normal on the runway.
 However when #FreeTheNipple started to become a cause, it caused all sorts of controversy.
 People were blind to the fact that we were seeing the likes of Kendall Jenner walk a show with her nipples on full display, and so many people expressed outrage that women wanted to just, let their boobies out.